Hippophae rhamnoides: Pests

 Hippophae rhamnoides is affected by several insect pests, of which green aphids (Capitophorus hippophaes) are one of the most damaging.
 They are usually found in the new growth on shoot tips where they stunt growth and cause yellowing of the leaves.
 This is then followed by shrinking of the leaves along their central vein, after which they drop prematurely.

 Another serious pest is the seabuckthorn fruit fly (Rhagoletis batava), whose larvae feed on the fruit flesh, rendering the fruits unsuitable for use.

 H. rhamnoides is also affected by the gall tick (Vasates spp.), which causes gall formation on the leaves and thereby leads to deformation of the leaf surface.

-Both the leaf roller (Archips rosana) and the gypsy moth (Lymantria dispar) chew on H. rhamnoides leaves.
-The leaf roller occurs from May to July, while the gypsy moth occurs later in the summer.
+Both the leaf roller (Archips rosana) and the spongy moth (Lymantria dispar) chew on H. rhamnoides leaves.
+The leaf roller occurs from May to July, while the spongy moth occurs later in the summer.

 Further insect pests include the commashaped scale (Chionaspis salicis), which sucks sap from the bark and can cause important damage by leading to the death of the plant, and the larvae of the sea buckthorn moth (Gelechia hippophaella), which penetrate into fresh buds and feed on them.
 Thrips, and occasionally earwigs have also been observed as affecting H. rhamnoides.